masudra/masudra/README.md

-# Hi there 👋, my name is Masud Rana
+# Hi there 👋, i am  Masud Rana
 ## I am a  MERN Stack Developer
 ![I am a  MERN Stack Developer](https://i.ibb.co/XXWmjsn/Jr-mean-stack-developer.jpg)

 Hi, I am Masud Rana.
-I am a MERN Stack Developer. recently I completed a web development course with Programming Hero.
+I am a MERN Stack Developer.
+Recently I completed a web development course with Programming Hero.
 I am a hard-working person. every day I do 7 to 8 hours of practice and 2 hours of learning new items for the next level

 I am comfortable with HTML CSS javascript and react.js.I completed some projects using HTML, CSS, Tailwind, Bootstrap, JavaScript, and React.Js.I am very skilled and good at mobile responsiveness.